awsr/PS-StreamXRef/docs/Import-XRefData.md

 ```

 ## DESCRIPTION
-This cmdlet lets you import data into the lookup cache from a JSON file that was made using `Export-XRefData`.
+The `Import-XRefData` cmdlet lets you import data into the lookup cache from a JSON file that was made using `Export-XRefData`.
 If you use the `ApiKey` parameter, you can instead import just your API key from a string without having to invoke the main `Find-TwitchXRef` cmdlet.

-This cmdlet does not send an "**XRefNewDataAdded**" event by default.
+This cmdlet does not send an "**XRefNewDataAdded**" event when new data is added unless the `Persist` parameter is used.

 ## EXAMPLES